koisto/koisto.github.io/PwnAdventure3_2022.md

 My first solution was to try and run the client in a VirtualBox VM using Ubuntu 14.04, this satisfied the libssl dependency but the client wouldn't run because VirtualBox doesn't support OpenGL3.
 I then attempted to run the game client in a docker container based on Ubuntu 14.04 and once again I ran into issues satisfying the graphics dependencies.
 I think with a little bit more persistance I could have succeeded with this approach.

 The final solution was to take libssl and libcrypto from the Ubuntu 14.04 VM I had created previously and copy them to the same directory as the game binary on my host machine.
 This meant that I avoided installing these older libraries system wide.
-Had I not previously created the VM I would have resorted to either downloading the missing libraries from elsewhere or buidling from source.
+Had I not previously created the VM I would have resorted to either downloading the missing libraries from elsewhere or building from source.

 ```
 $ cd ~/PwnAdventure3_Client/PwnAdventure3/Binaries/Linux